Andrew Knizner Player Props: Cardinals vs. Blue Jays

 - Knizner hit .215 with 10 doubles, four home runs and 26 walks.

-- Knizner drove in a run in 15 games last season out 97 (15.5%), including seven multi-RBI outings (7.2%).
+- Knizner drove in a run in 15 games last year out 97 (15.5%), including seven multi-RBI outings (7.2%).
 He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.